- 1088D Shelby Hall

 Postdoctoral Associate, 1995-1997, University of Texas

-Energy, charge and spin transport across molecular interfaces
+Energy, thermoelectrics, and charge and spin transport across molecular interfaces

 Research in our group is focused on the growth, modification and characterization of surfaces and interfaces for applications in energy conversion, photocatalysis, chemical sensors and molecular spintronics.
 Students in my group us a variety of surface analysis techniques including scanning probe microscopy, electron microscopy and photoelectron spectroscopy and perform electrical transport measurements.
 Below is a description of some of the current projects in the group.